 Scenario 2: Café start-up

 Moana and her business partner opened a café in the centre of a provincial city six months ago.
 They did their homework and picked a location with excellent foot traffic and plenty of nearby office workers (who need lots of coffee and avocado on toast).
-The future is looking bright for the café, although there’s always the possibility of a Covid-19 lockdown.
-Thankfully, they’re in the provinces so that’s less likely to happen.
+Business is brisk , so the future is looking bright for the café.

 The other week Moana noticed a classic 1960s brick and tile unit for sale just 10 minutes’ drive from the café.
 She’s tired of paying rent and wants her own place.
 After doing some research, Moana is pretty sure the unit is within her means.
 Her KiwiSaver will provide the deposit; she can clean everything out of it, except for $1000.

 With just six months of trading behind her, Moana knows her mainstream bank won’t see her as a credible home loan customer.
 To save the pain of rejection, her plan is to find an alternative lender.

 Online research on the mortgages.co.nz rates page reveals some lenders Moana hasn’t heard of before.
 Their interest rates are in the same ballpark as the main banks; in some cases they’re actually lower.

 OUTCOME: After meeting with a couple of non-bank lenders, Moana chooses an ‘alt doc’ loan option that doesn’t require two years of financial statements.
 Her lender was happy with her cash flow forecasts that reflected her business success to date.

 Keep an open mind and don’t give up on your dream